 Of course care should be taken not to take the fasting to the extreme – and people drinking only water should not do so without supervision.
 Fasting is about bringing awareness to the body, and learning to only eat when you are actually hungry.
 Too often in our modern society we eat simply because it is that time of the day or because we are bored, stressed or unhappy.
 If we learn to really be able to listen to our bodies we will know exactly when to eat, avoiding over and under-eating.

-The Vagabond Temple in Cambodia offers a complete detoxification program that involves a coconut-water fast, Yoga, meditation, as well as Reiki and massage sessions to support participants through the process.
+The Vagabond Temple offers a complete online detoxification program to support participants through the process.